 - Consider if there’s any evidence to support what it has to say, and when it tells you something negative, try to replace it with something positive.

-It seems simple, but the inner voice is not as powerful as you might believe it to be.
+It seems simple, but the inner voice is not as powerful as you may believe it to be.

 However, just like pushing a beach ball underwater will make it pop back up, suppressing our feelings only serves to give them energy and resurface with greater force later.